sjbouwman/sqlaudit/README.md

 2. `user_model`: A user model that represents the user who made the changes.
 3. `user_model_user_id_field`: A field in the user model that represents the user ID.
 4. `get_user_id_callback`: A callback function that retrieves the user ID from the instance.
 In this example, we will use a mock function to get the user ID, however in a real application, you could for example use contextvars.
-5. `time_zone`: (optional but strongly recommended) A string specifying the time zone for timestamps.
-If omitted, it defaults to your system's local time zone.
-Setting this ensures consistent querying and display of timestamps across different environments.
-E.g. "UTC" or "Europe/Kiev" see [list of time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

 ```python
 from sqlaudit.config import SQLAuditConfig, set_config